hlrd93/beyond_challenge/README.md

   const previousLink = ref<string | null>(null)
 ```

-Yes, these sife-effects are expected becaus of the architecture of the framework.
+Yes, these sife-effects are expected because of the architecture of the framework.
 This is a common side effect when dealing with uni-directional data flow frameworks like Vue.js, React.js.

-They are already avoided making use of async/await statements.
+Network requests are already controlled by making use of async/await statements.
+Network requests are unavoidable, it's good practice to minimize and control them.
+For complex state management, make use of tools like Vuex (for Vue.js) that provide patterns to manage state changes more predictably.

 # beyond_challenge